-The most popular restaurants are Gurukripa restaurant in hotel of the same name, Spice Galleon in The gold beach resort, and Hotel Miramar.
-Veera da Dhaba is another popular place to eat, they serve Punjabi food and also installed mannequins showing village culture of Punjab.
+The most popular restaurants are Gurukripa restaurant in a hotel of the same name, Spice Galleon in The gold beach resort, and Hotel Miramar.
+Veera da Dhaba is another popular place to eat, they serve Punjabi food and also installed mannequins showing the village culture of Punjab.

 After my trip to Daman, I can say that is not one of those places, which can offer you anything special or spectacular.
 Still, it is a nice place to relax if you don’t want to do anything.
 If you are from Gujarat and looking for some drinks then this is the place for you.
 If you are in Mumbai and already visited Alibaug than head to Daman for a relaxing weekend.